Skip to main content

 Using Salesforce fields as variables in your Templates

-If you connect Mixmax to Salesforce, you can use Salesforce fields as variables in your Email or Meeting Templates.
+If you connect Mixmax to Salesforce, you can use Salesforce fields as variables in your emails or Calendars.
 You can find the tab with Salesforce variables in the list of variables that opens when you click Insert variable or type {{.
-When you add the template with Salesforce variables into an email, Mixmax will check Salesforce and fill in each variable automatically if there is a match.
+When you add a template with Salesforce variables to an email, Mixmax will check Salesforce and automatically fill in each variable if there is a match.

 Using Salesforce fields as variables